-Internal Memory
+Internal memory

-Measurements, alarms, PQ reports and details can be stored in a built in memory of Quality Analyser MC774 8MB flash.
+Measurements, alarms, PQ reports (only for MC 770) and details can be stored in a built in memory of MC 7×0 Power Monitoring Device 8 MB flash.
 This amount of memory suffices for storing EN 50160 compliant PQ reports with details for more than 12 month.
 All records stored in memory are accessible by communication or memory card and can be displayed with MiQen software.

 Device has also a built in function that enables scheduled transmission of data, stored in memory, to remote data collecting system.
-For more information regarding this feature see chapter PUSH Communication mode on page 138.
+For more information regarding this feature see chapter PUSH Communication mode on page 146.

-Memory organisation PC
+Memory organisation 🖭

-Devices' internal memory has 8MB of total memory space.
+Device's internal memory has 8 MB of total memory space.
 It is divided into 5 partitions which size is defined by the user and 2 fixed partitions.